Knowrithm/knowrithm-docs/tutorials/advanced-analytics.md

 all_agents = agent_service.list()

 if len(all_agents) < 2:
-    print("❌ This tutorial requires at least two agents to compare.
+    print("This tutorial requires at least two agents to compare.
 Please create more agents.") exit()

 agent_a_id = all_agents[0]['id']